Interview Archive

 Joy Timbers

 Joy Timbers moved to Bisbee with her husband and quickly felt welcomed by the community.
-In her interview, she discusses how the town transitioned from a mining hub to a thriving cultural destination, with activities like hiking and local support driving its revival after the mine closure.
+In her interview, she discusses how the town transitioned from a mining hub to a thriving cultural destination.
+She attributes community activities as a driving force in the revival Bisbee.
 She reflects on the challenges brought by COVID-19, the town's resilience, and the tight-knit nature of the community, which helped Bisbee recover when other nearby towns struggled.

 Mike Anderson

 Mike Anderson moved to Bisbee after his wife fell in love with the town's atmosphere.
 In his interview, he shares how Mayor Chuck Ends made a bold decision to shift Bisbee’s focus toward tourism, which helped revive the town after mining declined.
-He discusses how attractions like the Queen Mine became central to the town’s identity and how real estate prices plummeted after the mine closures, while also touching on the town's historical ties to the Phelps Dodge Corporation and its impact on Bisbee.
+He discusses how attractions like the Copper Queen Mine became central to the town’s identity and how real estate prices plummeted after the mine closures, He also touches on the town's historical ties to the Phelps Dodge Corporation.

 Sally Holcomb

-Sally Holcomb, a longtime Brisbane resident, has strong family ties to mining.
-Despite moving due to job shifts and mine closures, she remained a key part of the community.
-She witnessed miners' struggles, including forced relocations and lost retirement benefits.
-With many relatives lacking formal education, she saw firsthand the era’s social challenges.
-Her generation was the first to engage with social services amid a rising drug trade.
-Reflecting on Brisbane’s evolution since the 1970s, she notes tourism’s rise and shifting demographics.
+Sally Holcomb, a longtime Bisbee resident, has strong family ties to mining.
+Despite moving from Bisbee, she remains tied to the community.
+Ms. Holcomb witnessed miners' struggles, including relocations and lost retirement benefits.
+She saw firsthand the era’s social and economic challenges.
+Reflecting on Bisbee’s evolution since the 1970s, she notes tourism’s rise and shifting demographics.

 Chris Dietz